 The UK Visas & Immigration office issue two types of student visa:

-The Student Visitor Visa is a six-month visa which will allow you to enter the UK for the purposes of study only.
+The Short-Term Study Visa is a six-month visa which will allow you to enter the UK for the purposes of study only.
 You will not be able to work or take on internships in the UK under this visa.
-This is the visa students on the Master in European Business, MSc in Marketing & Creativity and Master in Energy Management should apply for.
+This is the visa students on the Master in European Business, MSc in Marketing & Creativity and MSc in Energy Management should apply for.

 Please note that you must take personal responsibility for managing your own unique situation.